yvonneyeh/algorithms/README.md

 - ### [Interview Cake](https://www.interviewcake.com/) *

-  Some great tips about coding interviews here.
-I personally just signed up for the free weekly practice problem.
-The way the problem progresses is great: you get hints to help you understand the concept, until the answer is revealed.
-Haven't paid for the service before though.
+  The way the problems are laid out is great: you get hints to help you understand the concept, until the answer is revealed.
+Some great tips about coding interviews here, too.
+Even if you don't subscribe, you can sign up to get the free weekly practice problem sent to your inbox.
+Seems to be a small business run by one guy, he also offers a [satisfaction guarantee](https://www.interviewcake.com/upgrade#faq-quant) so you can get a full refund if you don't find the service useful.

 - ### [Tech Interview Handbook](https://www.techinterviewhandbook.org/software-engineering-interview-guide/)